Rosenthal-Lab-at-Dana-Farber/CT-body-composition/docs/inference.md

 then the slices are selected as usual, but then any slice that lies within the given distance of the selected slice is segmented, and the results are averaged.
 This usually gives a more robust result, but setting it too high will cause the model to segment areas that it wasn't trained to segment.
+If this option is chosen, there is an additional sub-directory of the output directory called `all_slices`, which stores segmentation masks for every output slice in `.png` format.
+The preview image contains just the chosen center slice.

 `--use_directory_list`, `-l` - If there are a large number of input directories that need to be searched to find the studies listed in the CSV file, it may